jordiartal/robotest/README.md

 In our experience this pattern provides more mantenible and reutilizable test code base.

-Not forget the other recommendations.
+Not forget the other recommendations:

 Assert vs. Verify
 Location Strategies
 Wrapping Selenium Calls

-ROBOTEST try to enforce these development test design recommendations... or we try it :)

 # JENKINS INTEGRATION

 MAVEN execution make easy JENKINS integration.

-To execute all your project suites, simply remember to set basic parameters in your configuration.
+To execute all your project suites, simply remember to set basic parameters in your configuration and just run MAVEN integration test goal.

 To execute partial ROBOTEST case execution, we develop an maven plugin to "extract" list of suite and cases in JSON formats.

-This extractor is invoked in your project or you can execte independent goal:
+This extractor is invoked automatically in your project or you can execte independent goal:

 mvn clean test-compile com.castinfo.devops:suite-cases-json-generator:2.0.0:robotestsextractor -Dtest.classes.subdir=target/test-classes